apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

 **Note:**

 The **lookup** command will only work if the sourceField value is a <u>single ID</u>.
-If the sourceField value is a list, such as the list of process groups, the query will return an error.
+If the sourceField value is a list, such as a list of process groups, the query will return an error.

 ![Lookup Error](../../assets/images/Query_Entities_Lookup_Error.png)